New Material as New Media

 New Material as New Media is co-published with The Fabric Workshop and Museum, Philadephia.

 Please note: This book was published in three different colors--green, pink and purple.
 Customers can not choose the color they receive.

 About the Author

-Marion Boulton Stroud is Founder and Artistic Director of The Fabric Workshop and Museum in Philadelphia.
+The late Marion Boulton Stroud was Founder and Artistic Director of The Fabric Workshop and Museum in Philadelphia.